 Josef Kolbe did not attend the senior classes, but he probably boarded in the house specially built for the pupils next to the school which opened its doors in 1884, as his father was still the head teacher of the school in Harth at the time.
 He was an average pupil, obtaining his best marks in sport, which was probably the deciding factor in his becoming a professional soldier.
 As a retired Lieutenant Colonel living in the neighbouring village of Mödring in the mid 1920s, he maintained a keen interest in his former school’s affairs, becoming a leading light in the school’s student support society.
 He regularly contributed articles to the school magazine and wrote a book entitled Das Horner Gymnasium on the occasion of the school’s 275th anniversary, from which I have drawn a number of details.

 In 1961 the Horner Gymnasium moved to new premises in the Puechhaimgasse, and in 2007 it celebrated its 350th jubilee with a year-long programme of performances and exhibitions throughout the town, culminating in a concert and festivities at the school on 13 October.
-The old school building became the cultural centre for the town of Horn, a fitting choice for an institution which had already built its own theatre in 1768, promoting its pupils’ talents for the now largely forgotten arts of mimicry, gesticulation and articulation, and also music and dance.
+The old school building became the cultural centre for the town of Horn, a fitting choice for an institution which had already built its own theatre in 1768, promoting its pupils’ talents for the now largely forgotten arts of mimicry, gesticulation and articulation, as well as music and dance.

 Horn grammar school: http://www.bghorn.ac.at